-The L-methylmalonyl-CoA is converted to succinyl-CoA via a mutase.
-This last step is vitamin B12-dependant since it is an intramolecular rearrangement.
+L-methylmalonyl-CoA is converted to succinyl-CoA via a mutase.
+This last step is vitamin B12-dependent since it is an intramolecular rearrangement.

 Unsaturated fatty acids

 Unsaturated fatty acids have double bonds, which frequently occur in the cis-configuration.
-They need special enzymes to be degraded. β-oxidation of an unsaturated fatty acid begins just like it does with even fatty acids until the cycle reaches the double bond.
-An isomerase converts the cis-double bond into a trans-double bond, so that the enoyl-CoA hydratase can continue the normal cycle of β-oxidation.
+They need special enzymes to be degraded. β-oxidation of unsaturated fatty acids begins just like it does with even fatty acids until the cycle reaches the double bond.
+An isomerase converts the cis-double bond into a trans-double bond so that the enoyl-CoA hydratase can continue the normal cycle of β-oxidation.

-For the degradation of multiple unsaturated fatty acids, reductases are also needed, since molecules with two double bonds cannot simply be degraded.
-These reductases are able to form single bonds under NADPH consumption, so that multiple unsaturated fatty acids can be degraded via β-oxidation.
+For the degradation of multiple unsaturated fatty acids, reductases are also needed, since molecules with 2 double bonds cannot simply be degraded.
+These reductases are able to form single bonds under NADPH consumption so that multiple unsaturated fatty acids can be degraded via β-oxidation.

-In one oxidation cycle, acetyl-CoA, FADH2, and NADH and H+ form as mentioned above.
+In one oxidation cycle, acetyl-CoA, FADH2, and NADH and H+ are formed as mentioned above.
 However, 2 ATPs are used to regenerate AMP to ATP for the activation of the fatty acids in the cytosol.

 For example, the degradation of C16 palmitic acid results in 7 oxidation cycles.
-This means that 8 acetyl-CoA, 7 FADH2, and 7 NADH and H+ form.
+This means that 8 acetyl-CoA, 7 FADH2, and 7 NADH and H+ are formed.
 Acetyl-CoA is further processed in the citric acid cycle, while NADH is further utilized in the respiratory chain.
-One mole palmitic acid eventually leads to 106 moles ATP.
+One mole of palmitic acid eventually yields 106 moles ATP.

 Ketone Body Metabolism